meashishpokhrel/NodeJS-Coursera/README.md

 # NodeJS-Coursera
-These are all the assignments done while taking the coursera course Server-side Development with NodeJS, Express and MongoDB.
+These are all the assignments done while taking the coursera course Server-side Development with NodeJS, Express and MongoDB by Hongkong University.

 ![Certificate](https://github.com/meashishpokhrel/NodeJS-Coursera/blob/master/Node-Coursera-9P2UXXJA8K5E.jpg?raw=true)